mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 <a name="typeregistration"></a>
 ### Type Registration

-The 'Type Registry' is used to register your custom control.
+The 'Type Registry' is used to register your custom view.

-Type registration allows the creation of the control via a JSON file, as well as registering properties, signals, actions, transitions and animation effects.
+Type registration allows the creation of the view via a JSON file, as well as registering properties, signals, actions, transitions and animation effects.

 Type Registration is via the `ViewRegistry` method, see [Custom View creation](#creation)

 #### Properties

-Control properties can be one of three types:
+View properties can be one of three types:
  + **Event-side only:** A function is called to set or retrieve THE value of this property.
  + **Animatable Properties:** These are double-buffered properties that can be animated.
- + **Custom Properties:** These are dynamic properties that are created for every single instance of the control.
+ + **Custom Properties:** These are dynamic properties that are created for every single instance of the view.
                           Custom properties tend to take a lot of memory, and are usually used by applications or other controls to dynamically set certain attributes on their children.
                           The index for these properties can also be different for every instance.

-Careful consideration must be taken when choosing which property type to use for the properties of the custom control.
+Careful consideration must be taken when choosing which property type to use for the properties of the custom view.
 For example, an Animatable property type can be animated, but requires a lot more resources (both in its execution and memory footprint) compared to an event-side only property.